Saturday, 31 October 2015

 The redecoration and reordering have also reinstated something of the colour and character of Pugin’s interior.
 The 19th century-style encaustic tile floors in the sanctuary are by H&R Johnson (1992), replacing the 1960s marble.
 The stone forward altar, pierced with cusped openings, dates from 1992.
 At the west end of the nave, the organ, built by JW Walker & Sons in 1993, has a painted Gothic case by David Graebe.

 One of the partners in Duval Brownhill at the time was Derrick Duval, a Chartered Architect who was the Mayor of Lichfield in 1982.
-Derrick and Pauline Duval live in Lichfield in the ‘Bogey Hall,’ their lovingly restored Grade 2 listed house in Dam Street, where I have been their guest.
+Derrick and Pauline Duval live in Lichfield in the ‘Bogey Hole,’ their lovingly restored Grade 2 listed house in Dam Street, where I have been their guest.

 Finding old bones